equinor/omnia-tutorial/exercises/compute/README.rst

 Introduction
 ============
-The main part of the tutorial covers the following points for computing in Azure Databricks:
+This tutorial covers the following steps for computing in Azure Databricks:

 * Extraction